-At least 14 days prior to the pre-construction meeting, the Permittee shall file with the Commission its wake loss analysis for the repowering and an estimate of total project wake losses.
-As part of the annual report on project energy production required under Section 10.9 of this permit, the Permittee shall file with the Commission any operational wake loss studies conducted on this project during the calendar year preceding the report.
+At least 14 days prior to the pre-construction meeting, the Permittee shall file with the Commission the pre-construction micro-siting analysis leading to the final tower locations and an estimate of total project wake losses.
+As part of the annual report on project energy production required under Section 10.8 of the permit the Permittee shall file with the Commission any operational wake loss studies conducted on this project during the calendar year preceding the report.